DesenTao/baty.net-hugo/content/post/2019/2019-10-19_analytics.md

 Let's use me as an example :).

 I use [Plausible](https://plausible.io/) analytics for keeping an eye on visits to my site(s).
 I "check the numbers" once or twice a day to see what people are reading.
 I don't really watch for trends, and I don't pay attention to visit duration or retention or "funnels".
 Plausible doesn't offer those numbers, but I'm not interested in them anyway.
-I just like to see that stuff I write is being read by at least a handful of people.
+I just like to see that stuff I write is being read, and how often.
+It's interesting to me.
 I don't change what I write based on the stats.
+I don't write for the "likes", but I'd be lying if I said it didn't matter at all if anyone reads it.
+Does it matter if I know _exactly_ how many?
+No, but knowing the exact numbers doesn't mean I worry about them.
+I simply enjoy knowing.

 Analytics will sometimes surface old posts I'd forgotten about, by showing a sudden surge[^surge] of visits.
 This can spark new conversations and is quite fun when it happens.